ibm-cloud-docs/assistant/entities.md

 1. Click **Add value** and repeat the process to add more entity values.

-    If you are adding many values, one after another, press **Shit+Enter** to finish adding the current value, and keep focus in the value field so you can add the next value.
+    If you are adding many values, one after another, press **Shift+Enter** to finish adding the current value, and keep focus in the value field so you can add the next value.
     {: tip}

 1. After you add the entity values, click ![Close arrow](images/close_arrow.png) to finish creating the entity.